-Teams: Crime & Regulatory (General Crime, Asset Recovery & Money Laundering, Trading Standards, Health & Safety, Food Safety, Animal Health, Inquests, Judicial Review), Common Law (Inquests), Public Access (Direct Public Access)
+Teams: Crime & Regulatory (General Crime, Asset Recovery & Money Laundering, Licensing, Court Martial & Service Law, Trading Standards, Health & Safety, Food Safety, Environment, Animal Health, Inquests, Prison Law, Judicial Review), Public Access (Direct Public Access)

 Year Called: 1984

 Qualifications: LLB - University of London King's College

 Appointments: Attorney General’s Specialist Unified List of Prosecuting Counsel, Grade ‘A’ (Since 2003);

 List A of Specialist Regulatory Advocates in Health and Safety and Environmental Law;

 Criminal Bar Association;

 One of my specialisms is health & safety work.
 I have represented a number of major high street retailers in respect of a wide range of criminal matters including health & safety; trade descriptions; delivery hours; under age alcohol sales; food hygiene; breach of advertising regulations; and water pollution offences.